wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 #### Genome assembly

-When no reference genome is available for a species, we need to assemble one, i.e., build one from scratch by putting together DNA sequence reads.
+When no reference genome is available for a species, we need to assemble one, i.e. build one from scratch by putting together DNA sequence reads.
 Here we discuss what to do when a reference genome sequence is not yet available.
 First, we examine why we would want to create a reference assembly, and what types of references can be created.
 Next, the assembly process and its challenges are introduced.
+Finally, genome annotation and available.
+First, we examine why we would want to create a reference assembly, and what types of references can be created.
+Next, the assembly process and its challenges are introduced.
 Finally, genome annotation and